diallomld/omedema-api/README.md

 # Omedema-api

-This project was bootstrapped with Create React App to build this Team REST service
+This project was bootstrapped with Create React App
+>> I approached this project by using Create-react-app to call the REST API and build the UI

 ## Run project Locally